Nurses' union walks away from bargaining with hospitals

 The Canadian Press

-TORONTO - The union representing Ontario's nurses says it walked away from the bargaining table on Saturday.
+TORONTO - The union representing Ontario's nurses says it walked away from contract negotiations over the weekend.

-The Ontario Nurses' Association says it spent 10 days in talks with the Ontario Hospital Association, and three days of mediation.
+The Ontario Nurses' Association says it spent 10 days in talks with the Ontario Hospital Association, and three days in mediation.

 The nurses' contract with the hospitals will expire at the end of March.